 When one car hits another, each person’s body is thrown toward the impact, then away from it.
 This is whiplash.
-Even at slow speeds, the force puts stress and strain on the spine, especially the neck.
-The weight of the head stretches and damages muscles and ligaments, and may pull spinal bones out of line.
-Vertebrae (bones that protect your spinal cord) can be forced out of position.
-Discs (the spine's shock absorbers) can bulge, rupture, or wear down.
+Even at slow speeds, the force puts stress and strain on the spine.
+This is especially true for the neck.
+The weight of the head stretches and damages muscles and ligaments.
+It may pull spinal bones out of line.
+The bones that protect your spinal cord (vertebrae) can be forced out of position.
+Disks are the spine's shock absorbers.
+They can bulge, rupture, or wear down.
 Nerves can get pinched or inflamed.
 And muscles and ligaments can be stretched or torn.

 Symptoms of whiplash

 A wide array of symptoms can follow an auto accident.
-Symptoms may appear right away, or may be delayed for several days.
+Symptoms may appear right away.
+Or they may be delayed for several days.
 Symptoms may include: